Swedish State Visit to the Netherlands

 And in what has not been seen in the Netherlands few quite a few state visits, the second evening event was a gala concert.
 The concert took place at the De Witte Societeit in The Hague.
 The royal ladies did not disappoint either, with tiaras perched on the heads of all four women.
 The largest surprise was the tiara that adorned Princess Máxima’s gigantic hairdo: the Ruby Peacock tiara which has not been seen since approximately the late 1960s, during which is was frequently worn by the Queen’s younger sister Princess Irene.
 It was often rumoured that the parure had been sold by the Princess, but that is clearly not the case!

 The state visit continues tomorrow, in Groningen.
-The thread for the visit can be found here.Filed under Dutch Royals, Swedish Royals
+The thread for the visit can be found here.Filed under Sweden, The Netherlands

-Tagged Bilateral Relations, Carl XVI Gustaf, Children, King Willem-Alexander, Princess Beatrix, Princess Margriet, Prof. Pieter van Vollenhoven, Queen Máxima, Queen Silvia, State Visit, Tiaras.
+Tagged Bilateral Relations, Carl XVI Gustaf of Sweden, Children, King Willem-Alexander of The Netherlands, Princess Beatrix of the Netherlands, Princess Margriet of the Netherlands, Prof. Pieter van Vollenhoven, Queen Máxima of the Netherlands, Queen Silvia of Sweden, State Visit, Tiaras.